rowak/nanoleaf-desktop/README.md

 The currently available effects include:
 - **Pulse Beats**: Changes the color of a single panel for each beat and creates a ripple around that panel that radiates outward to all other panels.
 - **Soundbar**: Creates a pulsating bar emanating from the top, bottom, left, or right.
 Reacts to changes in rhythm.
+- **Fireworks**: Creates multiple randomly colored pulses for each beat that quickly flash in then fade out.

 More effects will be added soon.